huahuayu/bloxroute/README.md

 2).
 Copy you account certificate to `cert` dir, if you are enterprise user.

 3).
 Because I am a non enterprise account type, I use `wss://api.blxrbdn.com/ws` to connect, replace the `Authorization` string (find in you blxrbdn account info page https://portal.bloxroute.com/).
+If you are connect from China, `api.blxrbdn.com` may not be available, please contract bloxroute team for support.

 4). go run main.go